 In short, it’s time to develop a social media calendar.

 That’s right, the same format that keeps your blog and emails organized and going out on time can be modified to do the same for your social media posts and updates.
 The responses to comments and continuing conversations are up to you to manage.

 Why it pays to Organize your Social Media Posts in Advance

-Second, the cross-platform nature of social media means that not only are you managing more pieces of content, you also need to be managing how you say what you’re saying on each platform individually.
-That adds a layer to your calendar since you don’t want to simply post the same sentence to each platform.
+Second, the cross-platform nature of social media means that not only are you managing more pieces of content, but you also need to be managing how you say what you’re saying on each platform individually.
+That adds a layer to your calendar since you don’t want to post the same sentence to each platform.

 For example, say you’re working on an upcoming conference announcement.
 How you word this in a tweet will look very different from the caption you use alongside the picture you post to Instagram.
 And both of those will differ from the professional announcement you post to your LinkedIn feed.

 Organizing your social media posts in advance will keep you from waking up Thursday and realizing that your Facebook followers were expecting a new post that morning.
 Since you check your calendar regularly and use automation software, that post was queued up Tuesday and went live while you were getting your coffee.